heroku/heroku-buildpack-go/README.md

 The buildpack will detect your repository as Go if it contains a `.go` file.

+The buildpack adds a `heroku` [build constraint][build-constraint], to enable heroku-specific code.
+See the [App Engine build constraints article][app-engine-build-constraints] for more.

 ## Hacking

 To change this buildpack, fork it on GitHub.
 Push